Kitware/CMake/Help/command/target_link_libraries.rst

 linked to this target will appear on the link line for the other target too.
 This transitive "link interface" is stored in the :prop_tgt:`INTERFACE_LINK_LIBRARIES` target property and may be overridden by setting the property directly.

-When :policy:`CMP0022` is not set to ``NEW``, transitive linking is built in but may be overridden by the :prop_tgt:`LINK_INTERFACE_LIBRARIES` property.
+In CMake versions prior to 4.0, if :policy:`CMP0022` is not set to ``NEW``, transitive linking is built in but may be overridden by the :prop_tgt:`LINK_INTERFACE_LIBRARIES` property.
 Calls to other signatures of this command may set the property making any libraries linked exclusively by this signature private.